yorickpeterse/clogs/README.md

 ```

 The `url` pair specifies the project URL, used for generating links to commits.
-The `%s` placeholder is replaced with the commit SHA.
+The `%s` placeholder is replaced with the full commit SHA.

+The `changelog` pair specifies the path (relative to the directory of the
+configuration file) to the changelog file to update.

 The `categories` object specifies the trailer values (e.g. `added` for
 `Changelog: added`), and the titles to use in the generated changelog section.
+When generating the Markdown, commits are grouped in the same order as the
+key-value pairs in this object (i.e. `added` commits are grouped before `fixed`
+commits using the above configuration).

-To generate a configuration file, run `clogs init`.
+To generate a configuration file and an initial changelog file (if one doesn't
+already exist), run `clogs init`.
+If you have an existing changelog file, you
+must insert `<!-- new section -->` somewhere, as this placeholder is replaced
+with the data for a new release.

+## The output

 The Markdown output is fixed and can't be customized, nor are there any plans
 to add support for this.
 This is a deliberate, at it keeps the tool simple and
 ensures a consistent changelog format.

-In addition, new release sections are
+In addition, new release sections are always inserted at the same place,
-always inserted at the same place, specifically where the `<!-- new section -->`
+specifically where the `<!-- new section -->` placeholder is located.
+This again
-placeholder is located.
-This again is deliberate: it keeps things simple, and I
+is deliberate: it keeps things simple, and I doubt anybody actually cares about
-doubt anybody actually cares about the sections being ordered based on their
-version number instead of the release date.
+the sections being ordered based on their version number instead of the release
+date.

 ## Requirements